BeauJoh/thesis/source/01-title-page.md

         \vspace{1.5cm}

         \normalsize
-        A thesis presented for the degree of Doctor of Philosophy\\
+        A thesis submitted for the degree of Doctor of Philosophy\\
-        of The Australian National University
+        The Australian National University

         \vfill